Content Personalisation

 Types Of Content Personalisation

-Along with being a key tool to attract more users, personalised communication needs to be tailored based on the end goal.
-Businesses and websites may choose a content personalisation strategy depending on one form of personalisation or a blend of different forms.
+Personalised communication is a key tool for attracting more users, but it needs to be tailored based on the end goal.
+Businesses and websites may choose a content personalisation strategy based on one form of personalisation or a blend of different forms.
 So, let’s look at the major types of content personalisation.

 1. Market Segmentation